swcarpentry/git-novice/07-github.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Remote repositories: configuration and motivation
+> *   Explain what remote repositories are and why they are useful.
-> *   Cloning a remote repository
+> *   Clone a remote repository.
-> *   Pushed to or pulled from a remote repository
+> *   Push to or pull from a remote repository.

 Version control really comes into its own when we begin to collaborate with other people.